helen259896/my-next-app/RJS-question.md

 ### null, undefined, undeclared variables
-- Null: represent no value
+- Null: represent no value. (typeof null) = object
-- Undefined: declared but not assigned a value
+- Undefined: declared but not assigned a value. (typeof undefined) = undefined
 - Undeclared: throw a referenceError

+### window vs document
+window
+  - it is the root level element in any web page
+  - by default window object is available implicitly in the page
+  - it has methods alert(), confirm() document
+  - it is the direct child of window obj.
+This is known as Document Object Model(DOM)
+  - access via window.document
+  - it provides methods like getElementById, getElementByTagName

 ### Call,  apply, bind
 They are methods to control the context in which a function is executed.